 - Place the apple halves in a baking dish with parchment sheet.

-- Chop in big pieces the nuts (hazelnuts, walnuts) and mix them with the spices (vanilla, cinnamon, nutmeg) and the oats.
+- Grind the nuts and mix in a bowl of spices (vanilla, cinnamon, nutmeg) and oatmeal flakes.

 - Spoon the mixture on the apple halves and drizzle with fir honey.

 - Bake the apples, uncovered, for 25 minutes (until they become soft and have changed color on the edges.